Gradual-Typing/LambdaIFCStar/README.md

 # File Structure

+Agda source files are located in the `src/` directory and end with `.agda`:

-+ `src/Proofs.agda`: sources the proofs of important meta-theoretical results in the following modules:
++ `Proofs`: sources the proofs of important meta-theoretical results in the following modules:
   - `CC.TypeSafety`: $\lambda_{\mathtt{SEC}}^\Rightarrow$ is type safe by
     satisfying progress and preservation.